 Most commonly known for its anti-aging properties, Retinol is also great for treating age spots.
 It works quickly to produce more cells and get rid of old ones, so it’s great for working on liver spots.
 It doesn’t have that bleaching quality like some treatments, but the exfoliant will help to get some fresh new layers of skin coming through in no time at all.

-Just like other treatments, those that are a bit more invasive can seem as more effective, but with such hype around all of the above (particularly with the first) it’s worth giving them a go and seeing how you get on before committing to something a little more drastic.
-Here’s is our best retinol creams.
+Just like other treatments, those that are a bit more invasive can seem more effective, but with such hype around all of the above (particularly with the first) it’s worth giving them a go and seeing how you get on before committing to something a little more drastic.
+Here’s are our best retinol creams.

 Chemical peels can be great for combating some skin problems with acne and aging concerns being two of the most common alongside pigmentation and age spots.
 The peels work to remove the top layers of skin quickly to reveal newer and fresher skin underneath.
 It can take a few before the appearance looks better, but they work.

 Working in a similar way to the chemical peels is dermabrasion.
-A rotating brush is used to buff off the outer layers or skin, just like in the chemical peel, so that newer skin can come through.
+A rotating brush is used to buff off the outer layers of skin, just like in the chemical peel, so that newer skin can come through.
 It allows for a blemish-free finish – however, in both cases, irritation, redness and scabbing are side effects that are worth considering.

 It is also possible to treat age spots with a laser procedure.
 Now this one is more commonly known as being expensive, but it’s useful all the same.
 It also isn’t going to change the appearance overnight and can take a few treatments before you notice a difference.